RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Lab Logs

-- This page enlists all the posts added so far to the website.
+- This page enlists all the log posts added so far to the website.
 - The oldest post will be visible on top.
 The lab log posts is paginated in a way that 12 posts are displayed.
-Further post can be accessed by clicking next button that would appear as more than 12 posts will created.
+Further post can be accessed by clicking next button that would appear as more than 12 log posts will created.
 - This page will look similar to both signed-in and signed-out users.
 - The purpose is to show the whole collections and give users the choice whether to sign in or not.
-- Each post has a title followed by the authors name and date it was submitted.
-It shows the image, lab log post title (clicking on which, the post details can be seen), image uploaded by the user, author name, two lines of description followed by the date and time of creation along with the number of like the post received.
+- Each log post has a title followed by the authors name and date it was submitted.
+It shows the image, lab log post title (clicking on which, the log post details can be seen), image uploaded by the user, author name, two lines of description followed by the date and time of creation along with the number of like the log  post received.
 The section can be seen [here](docs/features/lab_logs.png).

-### Post Details
+### Log Details
-- When a user clicks on the title of the lab log post, they are brought to the Log Details page for the selected post.
-Here the user is shown a full description of the post, its full description, items required, steps to perform.
+- When a user clicks on the title of the lab log post, they are brought to the Log Details page for the selected log post.
+Here the user is shown a full description of the log post, its full description, items required, steps to perform.
-- This page will be show also the number of likes and all the comments the post has received irrespective of the user being signed-in or signed-out.
+- This page will be show also the number of likes and all the comments the log post has received irrespective of the user being signed-in or signed-out.
 - But the Edit and Delete button and comments input boxes will be visible to different users differently.
 The features that would be accessible to the user is described below:

-**Post Details for the User who is not signed in**
+**Log Details for the User who is not signed in**
-- They can read the post
+- They can read the log post
 - They can read the comments, cannot post them
 - They can see the likes, cannot like them
-The way post detail page  will appear to the user can be seen [here](docs/features/post_detail_not_signed_in.png)
+The way log post detail page  will appear to the user can be seen [here](docs/features/post_detail_not_signed_in.png)

-**Post Details for the User who is signed in**
+**Log Details for the User who is signed in**
-- They can read the post
+- They can read the log post
 - They can read the comments
 - They can post comments
 - They can see the likes, and like them
 In an example here, Elizabeth is signed in but the author is learner.
-The way post detail page  will appear to her can be seen [here](docs/features/post_detail_signed_in_not_author.png)
+The way log post detail page  will appear to her can be seen [here](docs/features/post_detail_signed_in_not_author.png)

-**Post Details for the User who is signed in and is the author of the log post**
+**Log Details for the User who is signed in and is the author of the log post**
-- They can read the post
+- They can read the log post
 - They can read the comments
 - They can post comments
 - They can see the likes, and like them
-- They can see an edit buttoon and can edit their own post
+- They can see an edit buttoon and can edit their own log post
-- They can see an delete buttoon and can delete their own post If the author is learner and learner is signed in.
-The way post detail page  will appear to them can be seen [here](docs/features/post_detail_signed_in_author.png)
+- They can see an delete buttoon and can delete their own log post If the author is learner and learner is signed in.
+The way log post detail page  will appear to them can be seen [here](docs/features/post_detail_signed_in_author.png)

 ## My Page
 - This page will be only visible to signed-in users.